Tramadol

 • Constipation

-• Ask your doctor to prescribe a suitable laxative, which you will need to take on a regular basis.
+• Ask your doctor to prescribe a laxative, which you will need to take regularly.

-• You also need to eat more fruit, vegetables, brown bread, bran-based breakfast cereals and drink plenty of water.
+• You also need to eat more fibre (such as fresh fruit, vegetables, brown bread, bran-based breakfast cereals) and drink plenty of water.
 Read more about how to ease and prevent constipation.

 • Tell your doctor immediately or ring Healthline 0800 611 116.